Trutrucat/chhp-inventory-react/README.md

 I would like to do a lot more with the styling.
 I would like to add a pheasant logo at the bottom of each page as well as implement a grid system that looks like a spreadsheet for the items.
 I would also like to add a target quantity along with the current quantity.
 I would like to make an admin user who has access to all of the information as well as reordering information.
 I would like to make it so that only the admin can add or delete items and the rest of the users can only edit quantities.

 ## Technoligies Used
-javascript, mongoose, json, express, mongoDB
+javascript, mongoose, json, express, mongoDB, react, bootstrap

 ## Researched
 -Google